CJLucido/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

+Super and extends work together to inherit the prototype and the properties listed in the constructor function (parent class).

 ## Project Set up

 Follow these steps to set up and work on your project: